Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 3. Pelvic inflammatory disease (PID)

 Pelvic inflammatory disease (PID) is an infection of the reproductive organs in women, including the uterus, fallopian tubes, or ovaries.
 It happens when sexually transmitted bacteria spread from the vagina to the upper reproductive organs.
-PID can produce mild signs and symptoms in some women, while others may not have any symptoms at all.
+Pelvic inflammatory disease can produce mild signs and symptoms in some women, while others may not have any symptoms at all.

 4. Fibroids (benign tumours)